-Happy New Year!
-Hope you and your staff are doing well and staying healthy.
-Attached, please find an electronic version of the City of the Colorado Springs Stormwater Control Program IGA Annual Report of Estimated Expenditures for the 2022 Calendar Year.
-As always, this is the first of the three-report series for the 2022 calendar year, which will be followed by the Preliminary Estimated Expenditures report by or before March 31 and the Final Expenditures report by or before June 30.
+Attached, please find an electronic version of the City of the Colorado Springs Stormwater Control Program IGA Annual Report of Final Expenditures for the 2022 Calendar Year.
+This is the third and final of the three-report series for the 2022 calendar year.
 Please note that we have formatted the attached report with appropriate blank pages inserted to allow for proper printing; however, we can also send hard copies if requested.

-In summary from the Estimated Expenditures report,
+In summary from the Final Expenditures report,

 - As of December 31, 2022, the City and Utilities have invested (through either expenditures or encumbrances) a total of \$27.7 million dollars on the City's Stormwater Control Program in 2022.
 This includes actual expenditures and/or annual encumbrances of: - \$ 10.4 million associated with the City's Drainage O&M and MS4 program (Annual Encumbrance) - \$ 14.3 million associated with the City's Stormwater Capital Projects program (Annual Encumbrance) - \$ 3.0 million by Utilities Sanitary Sewer Creek Crossing Program (Actual Expenditure) - Between 2021 and 2025, the City and Utilities are expected to invest (through either expenditures or encumbrances) a total of \$110 million dollars at an average of \$22 million dollars per year.
-In 2022, the City and Utilities have invested a total of \$27.7 million dollars on the City's Stormwater Control Program with a total of \$20.4 million dollars expended as of December 31, 2022.
-Between 2021 and 2022 combined, the City and Utilities have invested a total of \$49.6 million dollars on the City's Stormwater Control Program with a total of \$39.0 million dollars expended as of December 31, 2022. - Between 2016 and 2022, the City and Utilities have invested (through either expenditures or encumbrances) a total of \$163 million dollars on the City's Stormwater Control Program with a total of \$145.4 million dollars expended by the end of 2022
+In 2022, the City and Utilities have invested a total of \$27.7 million dollars on the City's Stormwater Control Program with a total of \$21.46 million dollars expended as of December 31, 2022.
+Between 2021 and 2022 combined, the City and Utilities have invested a total of \$49.6 million dollars on the City's Stormwater Control Program with a total of \$40.0 million dollars expended as of December 31, 2022. - Between 2016 and 2022, the City and Utilities have invested (through either expenditures or encumbrances) a total of \$163 million dollars on the City's Stormwater Control Program with a total of \$146.46 million dollars expended by the end of 2022.

-Please let us know if you have any questions regarding the attached 2021 Estimated Expenditures report, or if we can be of further assistance.
+Please let us know if you have any questions regarding the attached 2022 Final Expenditures report, or if we can be of further assistance.
 Thank you in advance.